Imagine a situation when you are usually able to log in to your Windows 11/10 system with cached credentials and get the following error:

 We can’t sign you with this credential because your domain isn’t available.
 Make sure your device is connected to your organization’s network and try again.
 If you previously signed in on this device with another credential, you can sign in with that credential.

-Ideally, as soon as it points to an issue with the domain joining, users would delete the computer/s from the domain and rejoin them.
+Ideally, as soon as it indicates an issue with domain joining, users would delete the computer (s) from the domain and rejoin them.
 However, it doesn’t usually help.
 A few other preliminary steps that could be tried are trying to boot the system with no network connectivity, removing the local profile directory for the user, changing GPO for event log retention, etc.

 We can’t sign you with this credential because your domain isn’t available